North Mole, Gibraltar Harbour: Infrastructure

 The North Mole at Gibraltar Harbour (pictured), in the British Overseas Territory of Gibraltar, at the southern end of the Iberian Peninsula, is one of a trio of breakwaters (shown on map) that provides protection to the harbour, in addition to that which results from the presence of the Rock of Gibraltar on its east side.
 The North Mole is positioned at the northern and western aspects of the northern section of the harbour, which is located just north of the east entrance to the Strait of Gibraltar.
 The L-shaped breakwater includes a Western Arm which runs south toward the Detached Mole, and measures 500 m in length.
 The northern section of the harbour features the commercial port, which has a total length of almost 2300 m of quay on the North Mole (including its Western Arm) for cruise ships, cargo handling, and bunkering.
 Fifteen berths are available, including six on the Western Arm and two on an extension jetty.

 The south end of the Western Arm of the North Mole, its "D" Head, is the site of the Gibraltar North Mole Lighthouse (location shown on map).
 The black, octagonal, latticework tower is constructed of cast-iron.
 Its light characteristic is a quick, flashing red light, and it has a range of five nautical miles.
 The Elbow of the North Mole, its "E" Head, is the site of the Gibraltar North Mole Elbow Lighthouse.
-The gray, square, skeletal tower includes a round harbour control room.
+The grey, square, skeletal tower includes a round harbour control room.
 The light characteristic is a fixed red light, with a range of five nautical miles.
 Both lighthouses are operated by the Gibraltar Port Authority.